stites/stites.io/posts/2015-12-16-lifting-data-constructors.md

 ---
 layout: post
-title: lift your constructors for healthy data
+title: Lift your constructors for healthy data
 ---

 When constructing a new data type, it makes sense that we'd want to have some